South Dakota Governor Dennis Daugaard has declared Sept. 12, 2015, to be “Children’s Museum of South Dakota Day” in the state.

 The Museum also received a Mayoral Proclamation naming “Children’s Museum of South Dakota Day” in the city of Brookings on September 12, 2015 and every year hereafter by Brookings Mayor Tim Reed.

-The Museum will be celebrating the 5th anniversary with a free day of play September 13, 2015.
+The Museum will be celebrating the 5th anniversary on September 13, 2015.